See how Gallery handles change orders in NYC home renovation projects, something every customer wants to avoid.

 Here are a few other tips you can use to avoid change orders:

 If your home is part of a condo or co-op, tell your contractor as soon as you can about the requirements imposed by your board’s alteration agreement.
 The agreement should help ensure that your project won’t go on forever or cause extensive damage to the building.
 It should also contain other important details like contractor requirements.
 If you’re confused by something, ask the board for clarification.
-Even a small misunderstanding can leave you on the hook for thousands or even jeopardize the project.
+Even a small misunderstanding can leave you on the hook for thousands or even jeopardize the renovation.

 Full remodeling projects call for architects, permits and expeditors, filing fees, and more.
 Is your contractor including all of those services in the initial proposal?
 If so, are they in-house or outsourced?
 To avoid delays or fees associated with third-party work, use a full-service contractor like Gallery Kitchen & Bath.